MLaurenzo/java_refactoring_kata/README.md

 # java refactoring kata
-The goal of this project is to practice refactoring skills through different exercice.
+The goal of this project is to practice refactoring skills through different exercices.

 ## Exercice 1 - the currency exchanger
 Before begining, let's have a look at the tests.